-PORT 320: Applied Grammar
+PORT 420: Applied Grammar

-Practical application of grammar is offered in both oral and written form along with an intensive study of construction and idiomatic expressions.
+Practical application of grammar is given in both oral and written form, along with an intensive study of construction and idiomatic expressions.
+(Formerly PORT 320.)

 3 credit hours.
-Prerequisite: PORT 202 or consent of department chair.
+Prerequisite: completion of two of the following: PORT 301, 302, 304, 305; or consent of department chair.
 Offered alternate years.